raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 title: Measuring temperature and humidity
 ---

-A team wants to investigate whether the environment on the ISS is affected by the day and night cycle.
-Does the ISS get colder at night, or drier in the day?
-To do this, they will first have to collect temperature and humidity data.
-The funciton to do this might look like this:
+A team wants to investigate whether the environment on the ISS is affected by the day and night cycle. _Does the ISS get colder at night, or drier in the day?_ To do this, they will first have to collect temperature and humidity data.
+The function to do this might look like this:

 ```python
 from sense_hat import SenseHat